Psychotherapy & Counselling in Sussex

 I engage in conversations with people, like you, who may be experiencing some sort of emotional challenges.
 I believe that emotional distress, can be complex and bewildering.
 It can also be viewed as a legitimate emotional response to certain life experiences.
 As a therapist my role is to help you gain a deeper understanding of yourself and your circumstances.
 I will support you to utilise existing strengths more effectively.
 We can also can also work on developing new strategies to facilitate your personal growth and transformation.

-Together, we will delve into your unique experiences and personal history to create a coherent narrative that will guide you toward a brighter future.
-You won’t have to face this journey alone.
+Together, we will delve into your unique experiences and personal history to create a coherent narrative that will guide you toward a more fulfilling future.

 I am located in the village of Washington (RH20) in West Sussex, and I work with individuals and couples seeking to enhance their overall well-being and relationships.
 Additionally, I offer psycho-educational groups and group therapy sessions.
 Regardless of your motivations for seeking therapy, it is my belief that we all strive for greater emotional fulfillment, and counseling and psychotherapy can be instrumental in helping us achieve that objective.